SyafiqSaat/test_scaffold/README.md

 6. Follow by Copy link into bash from git SSH
 7. Change file directory to write: $ cd scaffold/ -- where scaffold can be change
 8. Enter the following to make file:
-    1. touch Makefile
+    1. touch Makefile         --file #1
-    2. touch hello.py
+    2. touch hello.py         --file #2
-    3. touch test_hello.py
+    3. touch test_hello.py    --file #3
-    4. touch requirements.txt
+    5. touch requirements.txt --file #4
-    5. git remote -v
+    6. git remote -v
 9. Enter these:
     1. python3 -m venv ~/.scaffold      -- where scaffold can be change
     2. source ~/.scaffold/bin/activate  -- where scaffold can be change